 You know you need it, but standard cardio is a bit boring.
 There’s something monotonous about pedaling an exercise bike or running on a treadmill and doing the same movement over and over for an hour.
 No wonder people lose their motivation to exercise.
 Your brain likes variety and fresh challenges!
-That’s why exercise should be more dynamic and less predictable.
+That’s why exercise should be more dynamic and less predictable like when you do full body exercises.

 The truth is you don’t have to do traditional cardio to get the heart-healthy benefits of exercise.
 You can boost your metabolism and challenge your heart to work harder by doing dynamic, whole body moves that are anything but boring.
 Plus, you can intersperse these moves between weight training sets to build strength as you improve your aerobic fitness.
 Here are some whole body, dynamic movements that will definitely get your heart thumping.